Home Before Morning: Background

 Lynda Van Devanter was born on May 27, 1947, in Washington, D.C., and grew up in suburban Washington with four sisters.
 She spent her childhood and young adult life in a patriotic and Catholic household.
-She obtained a diploma in Nursing at Mercy Hospital School of Nursing in 1968.
+She obtained a diploma in nursing at the Mercy Hospital School of Nursing in Pittsburgh in 1968.
 Near the end of nursing school, she attended a presentation about serving in Vietnam as a nurse.
 She decided to serve for one year abroad in Vietnam in the name of protecting democracy.
-She remarks in her memoir Home Before Morning that, "if our boys were being blown apart, then somebody better be over there putting them back together again.
+She remarks in her memoir Home Before Morning, "if our boys were being blown apart, then somebody better be over there putting them back together again.
 I started to think that maybe that somebody should be me".

 After graduating from basic training at a Texas army base in 1969, Van Devanter traveled to serve in Vietnam.
-She served for a year in a combat-heavy province called, Pleiku, at the 71st Evacuation Hospital.
-She returned from service in June of 1970 and eventually found and joined the organization Vietnam Veterans of America, where she received support from others struggling to re-integrate into American society.
-She pursued a diploma in psychology where she studied Post-Traumatic Stress Disorder (PTSD), a mental health condition common to veterans that arises after exposure to traumatic events.
+She served for a year in the province of Pleiku, a combat-heavy area, at the 71st Evacuation Hospital.

+She returned to the United States in June 1970, and eventually joined the organization Vietnam Veterans of America (VVA), where she received support from others struggling to reintegrate into American society.
+She pursued a diploma in psychology, where she studied post-traumatic stress disorder (PTSD), a mental health condition common to veterans that arises after exposure to traumatic events.
 Like many veterans, she had also experienced the depression, flashbacks, night sweats, and angry outbursts described by the presentation of PTSD.
 She reasoned that others were likely experiencing similar effects from war exposure.
-In 1980, Van Devanter founded the Vietnam Veterans of America Women's Project to offer a space for women veterans to come together and support one another.
-Lynda Van Devanter died of systemic vascular disease at home in Herndon, Virginia, on November 15, 2002.
+In 1980, Van Devanter founded the VVA Women's Project to offer a space for women veterans to come together and support one another.
+Lynda Van Devanter died of systemic vascular disease at her home in Herndon, Virginia, on November 15, 2002.